 I would like to offer to run a freeform, what do I need to do?

-If you want to run a Freeform, please contact Chris, who coordinates this kind of thing, and offer your game.
+If you want to run a Freeform, please contact Mark, who coordinates this kind of thing, and offer your game.
 When it comes to theme, size, rules etc. please see the Freeform FAQ page.